SammSM/Telegram-bot-web-scraping/README.md

 ## 🛠️ Setup Guide

-# 1. Clone the repository
+## 1. Clone the repository
+Open your environment and clone the repository
 ```bash
 git clone https://github.com/SammSM/Telegram-bot-web-scraping.git
 ```
+## 2. Change to Telegram-bot-web-scraping directory
 ```bash
 cd Telegram-bot-web-scraping
 ```

-# 2. Create a virtual environment and activate it
+## 3. Create a virtual environment and activate it

 ## Create a virtual environment
 ### On Windows: